sopinet/UploadFilesBundle/README.md

   1. with basic configuration: https://github.com/1up-lab/OneupUploaderBundle/blob/master/Resources/doc/index.md#step-3-configure-the-bundle
   2. And Using the Orphanage configuration(for now configure the mappings as gallery) : https://github.com/1up-lab/OneupUploaderBundle/blob/master/Resources/doc/orphanage.md
-4. Add the form type to your config:
+4. Add the form type to your config, and this bundle to assetics config:

     ```
   //app/config/config.yml